 In Canada, each Province has its own laws regarding how a child’s birth is registered, including the situation in which a gestational carrier is the birth mother.
 The most surrogate friendly provinces, from a birth registration perspective, are Ontario and British Columbia.

 For anyone considering a surrogacy arrangement – where the child is to be born – should be considered before the surrogacy arrangement is entered into.
 For non-Canadians considering using a Canadian surrogate you must consider:

-Ontario’s new parentage laws are in effect as of January 2, 2017.
+Ontario’s new parentage laws came into effect as of January 2, 2017.
 Regarding parentage in surrogacy situations, the new law provides that a birth can be registered in the names of up to four (4) people without the need to get a post-birth parental Court order IF:

 If these criteria are not met, a post-birth parental Court order is required to establish parentage with the intended parents.
-However, even with a pre-conception agreement, a post-birth Order can still be obtained as some intended parents may require it.
+However, even with a pre-conception agreement, a post-birth Order may still be obtained if the intended parents want it, or need it.

 It is important that you seek the advice of an experienced fertility lawyer to assist with ensuring the birth of your baby is properly registered.